allenmcasey/symbolic-fuzzer/README.md

   * Added features into `solve_constraint`:
       - old: return solve_args, but sometimes failed with assertion errors
       - new: removed assertion error and return it even if empty object.
 Then, we collect all uncore information for the report
-  * Most of features are added outside of the class
+  * Many other features are added outside of the class

 ### References